blackhox/manual/Monitoring.md

 ```
 **2. Create a Channel and retrieve the channel's chat ID**

-*Create a channel in telegram and name it whatever you like. e.g. MyCardanoMonitoring or similar
+*Create a channel in telegram and name it whatever you like. e.g. NODEMonitoring or similar

 *Invite @BotFather to that channel as admin

 *Type at least one message, this is very important

 *Get the Chat id:

 ```